Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Proposed Method

+\(\tilde{g}\) then updates that domain expert while preserving cached historical knowledge, without extra parameters or replay.

-\paragraph{\textbf{\upshape Integrated Optimization and Overall Objective.}} The synergy between EWC and OGC allows the dual continual learning mechanism to achieve superior anti-forgetting performance while maintaining high plasticity.
-EWC protects critical knowledge at the global parameter level, and OGC guides the LoRA updates to be orthogonal to historical knowledge, eliminating the need for replay buffers.
-Moreover, because the LoRA modules are fixed in number, the model size remains constant throughout the continual learning process.
-The final optimization objective combines binary classification, EWC, a semantic alignment loss, and the orthogonal constraint:
+\paragraph{\textbf{\upshape Integrated Optimization and Overall Objective.}} The synergy between RF-EWC and D-OGC allows the dual continual learning mechanism to achieve strong anti-forgetting while maintaining high plasticity.
+RF-EWC protects critical knowledge at the global parameter level, and D-OGC guides expert-module updates to remain orthogonal to historical knowledge, eliminating replay buffers.
+With a fixed number of domain experts, model size remains constant throughout continual learning.
+The final objective combines binary classification, RF-EWC, and a semantic alignment loss: